J. H. Carlisle

 The J. H. Carlisle was a fireboat that operated in Vancouver, British Columbia from 1928 through 1971.

 It was named for Vancouver's longest serving fire chief, John Howe Carlisle.
 He was appointed Vancouver's fire chief in 1886, serving in the position for 42 years.

 Service life

 At the time of the boat's commissioning, the shores of False Creek where lined with many industrial sites.
 The owners of these committed to pay for the construction of a fireboat provided it would be permanently stationed in the creek, as its presence reduced the cost of their fire insurance.
-The Carlisle was launched in 1928 and served the city until the early 1970's, after her retirement the city received bids for her purchase from around the world.
+The Carlisle was launched in 1928 and served the city until the early 1970s, after her retirement the city received bids for her purchase from around the world.